 Below are my essential travel electronics.
 While I secretly wish I never needed electronics, they are necessary for my life on the road, so I am very grateful that they exist.
 I do update these whenever necessary, so definitely check back for any changes.
 XO

 The option of ordering a SIM card (for my unlocked cell) before departure—to ensure it fits/works upon landing—can be helpful.
 Because I need to use my unlocked smartphone for just about everything (to pull up reservations, find my way on maps, call transportation, etc).
 I love that this card works in multiple countries, so I don't have country-specific SIM cards.

 I've adored my unlocked dual SIM international smartphone.
-It's near time to replace it, so I'll soon be searching through this link above, to find a new one.
+It's near time to replace it, so I'll soon be searching through this link above to find a new one.
 For me, the most important qualities (besides it having a great camera!) are that it be unlocked and dual SIM.
 This allows me to use an economical unlimited monthly plan in the states, never remove that SIM card, plus add a second SIM card for overseas use.
-For me, this keeps things simple and streamlined.
+Simple and streamlined.

-I call this a "compact" digital SLR mirrorless camera with "compact" lenses because these are smaller than typical digital SLR cameras and lenses.
-And I wouldn't have it any other way, because, until now, I've used my cell phone camera to take photos for my blog, as I didn't want to buy another SLR camera until I could find one that was small enough, and light enough, to want to carry it.
+I call this a "compact" digital SLR mirrorless camera with "compact" lenses because these are smaller than typical digital SLR cameras and lenses, yet the same quality!
+And I wouldn't have it any other way, because, until now, I've used my cell phone camera to take photos for my blog, as I didn't want to buy another SLR camera until I could find one that was small enough and light enough to want to carry it.
 This is it.

 I love this soft, light, and hard to slash camera wrist strap.
 It helps prevent slash and run thefts, ensures I don't drop my camera, plus allows me to carabiner it to my Pacsafe crossbody (which I wear on my front side).
 This means I can safely and easily pull my camera out, let it hang, then stash it back inside...whenever needed.